loopingz/webda.io/packages/webda/README.md

 ## Configuration resolution

-To ease up the configuration of an application we came up with the follow configuration resolution schema.
+To ease up the configuration of an application we came up with the following configuration resolution schema.

-You have the global configuration for the application, that is override by the deployment configuration, that is override by the local element configuration, and finally override by the deployment element configuration.
+You have the global configuration for the application, that is override by the deployment configuration, that is override by the local element configuration, and finally, override by the deployment element configuration.

 ![image](http://webda.io/images/schemas/configuration_resolution.png)

 ## Configuration UI

-Here is some screenshots of the ui
+Here are some screenshots of the UI

 #### Routes